 The Region's Long Range Transportation Plan is monitored and implemented through the TIP process.
-Specifically outlined in the TIP are the Region's highway, bikeway/pedestrian and transit improvements that are federally and/or state financed.
-Before local jurisdictions can move forward with any proposed project implementation or construction, that project must first gain approval for use of federal or state dollars by the Region's policy board and become a part of the TIP.
+Specifically outlined in the TIP are the Region's highway, bikeway/pedestrian and transit improvements that are federally and/or state-financed.
+Before local jurisdictions can move forward with any proposed project implementation or construction, that project must first gain approval for the use of federal or state dollars by MVRPC's Board of Directors and become a part of the TIP.

-Download or view the SFY2016-2019 TIP Report.
+Download or view the FINAL SFY2024-2027 TIP Report.
 Separate report sections are also available for faster download.

 - Table of Contents